mosip/documentation/docs/adopting-lts-1.2.0.md

 * The components have been significantly tested for scale and performance.
 The adopting countries can now cater to it's millions of customers with confidence.

 #### Finer Documentation
 * Documentation has evolved over time, thereby making a huge difference in resolving the issues of accessibility and assistive technology.
-The availability of comprehensive and well-devised user guides for all modules has helped the community to move one step closer towards simplified ways of working autonomously.
+* The availability of comprehensive and well-devised user guides for all modules has helped the community to move one step closer towards simplified ways of working autonomously.

-#### Performance enhancement
+#### Performance enhancements
 * With the LTS 1.2.0 version, performance has been significantly improved.
 * To know more, read through [Performance Test Reports](https://docs.mosip.io/1.2.0/releases/release-notes/performance-test-report).